farmOS/farmOS/docs/development/module/roles.md

                     grant the operation permission to all bundles of the entity type.

-Settings used for the Farm Manager role (full access to all entities + access to configuration):
+Settings used for the Manager role (full access to all entities + access to configuration):

 ```yaml
 # user.role.farm_manager.yml